wkoertgen/train.oracle12.migration/FAQ.md

  - `cdb1` sets up the Oracle12g environment and
  - `upgr` sets up the Oracle11g environment.

-Both provide practical aliases as
+Both provide practical aliases like

 - `s` for `sqlplus / as sysdba` or
 - `oh` to go to your current `ORACLE_HOME`.